-- Investigate additional river crossings to provide better connectivity and enhance safety and access between the CAD and the rest of the township.
-The approximate location of these crossings are: the Eastern end of Baillie Street and the Eastern end of Hamilton Street. - In conjunction with the Showgrounds Committee of Management and GRV, develop a 20-year strategy for the Showgrounds.
-The objective should be to open up this asset to the community, whilst ensuring the greyhound racing club activities are secured for the safety of the public. - Ensure all land that abuts the Wimmera River and Burnt Creek is in public ownership. - Upgrade and extend the existing all-abilities shared path network in the north-eastern direction along the river corridor within the urban area.
+- Investigate additional river crossings to provide better connectivity and enhance safety and access between the CAD and the rest of the township. - In conjunction with the Showgrounds Committee of Management and GRV, develop a 20-year strategy for the Showgrounds.
+The objective should be to open up this asset to the community, whilst ensuring the greyhound racing club activities are secured for the safety of the public. - Any future consideration of a regional indoor/outdoor sports facility at the Horsham Showgrounds would be determined as a result of the conducting of a feasibility study independently which considers Crown Land Showgrounds site and the Horsham West option (Jenkinson Avenue site) - Ensure all land that abuts the Wimmera River and Burnt Creek is in public ownership.
+Upgrade and extend the existing all-abilities shared path network in the north-eastern direction along the river corridor within the urban area.
 This should include installing or upgrading access and pathway infrastructure to incorporate universal design principles.